infosec-intern/infosec-intern.github.io/_posts/2017-07-18-dpkt-+-python3-pt2.md

 tags: python dpkt misp
 ---
 ## Time to get programming!
-I still have to solve the problem of converting my base64-encoded PCAP to a usable format for dpkt.
+I still have to solve the problem of converting my base64-encoded PCAP to a usable format for `dpkt`.
 Thankfully, python3 makes that easy too.
 The `io` module contains a couple classes - StringIO and BytesIO - that essentially act like files that are entirely in memory.
 Since PCAP files contain raw bytes, BytesIO is the obvious option.
 A few lines of code will meet our requirements here: